seanjensengrey/colony-js/README.md

 # Colony, a JavaScript-to-Lua Compiler

 Colony compiles JavaScript to Lua 5.1-compatible code, using a small support library.
-Colony is compatible with Lua in use in extensions and as a standalone language.
+Colony can be used in any Lua application supporting the debug library (enabled in Lua 5.1 by default).

 *Colony is alpha-quality.* It will run all of the examples in the `demo/` directory, but still requires development to fully support ECMAScript 5 or support large codebases (like colony itself).
 If you're interested in its development, contact me by email.